jwbrooks0/langmuir_probe_analysis/README.md

 __Why doesn't this code work on my data?__

 There are MANY possibilities.
-First, check my notes above about nuances, assumptions, conventions, etc.  Second: you may have too few points between V_float and V_plasma.
+First, check my notes above about nuances, assumptions, conventions, etc.  Second: you may have too few points, particulary between V_float and V_plasma.
 Retake your data but with more points.
 Third: Your data has low SNR.
 Try filtering first.
 Or retake your data but with more averaging.
 Fourth:  Your sheath must be "thin" for this code to work.
-I.e. your probe radius should ideally be at least 10 times smaller than the debye length.
+I.e. your probe radius should ideally be at least 10 times smaller than the Debye length.
 Increase the size of your probe and take more data.